top of page

 Midwifery Program

-MMCI offers an Associate Degree that prepares students to become Certified Professional Midwives.
+MMCI offers an Associate Degree that prepares students to become Certified Professional Midwives (CPMs).
 MMCI’s curriculum is designed to promote midwifery leadership and independence so students can acquire the skills and confidence that will prepare them for a midwifery career.

-For more information about MMCI’s CPM Program, please follow the link to the 2022 MMCI Catalog.
+For more information about MMCI’s CPM Program, please follow the link below to the 2025 MMCI Catalog.

 Maternal Child Health Specialist Programs